foblo/binds/README.md

 .cfg and .ahk binds, along with an example .exe for the .ahk, no autohotkey required.

 to bind a key to CTRL+(key) in ahk, put a '^' before the letter, like ^g

+credit for the python coding of the cfg program goes to MysteryMelons.